 “It could be a clue to your calling.”

 I didn’t have to think long.
 What makes me angry?
-When the cries of the victims of injustice, when the wounds of the abused, when the silent tears of those imprisoned in mental anguish or in circumstances they cannot control are ignored or downplayed by people who have the capacity to help.
-When people who brag about leading a loving community misuse their power by exploiting their charges I am livid.
+When the cries of the victims of injustice, when the wounds of the abused, when the silent tears of those imprisoned in mental anguish or in circumstances they cannot control are ignored or downplayed by people who have the capacity to help, I feel rage rising.
+When people who brag about leading a loving community misuse their power by exploiting their charges, I am livid.

 “Wow, Lord!
 This is good.
 I totally agree.
 This guy is absolutely right.”